SC initiates contempt proceedings against advocate Prashant Bhushan & Twitter India | Law-Order

 The Supreme Court Tuesday initiated suo motu (on its own) contempt proceedings against activist-lawyer Prashant Bhushan for his alleged derogatory tweets against the judiciary.
 The apex court has also initiated contempt proceedings against Twitter India on which Bhushan had posted some alleged derogatory comments.
 The matter is scheduled to be heard on Wednesday by a bench headed by Justice Arun Mishra.

 Earlier also, the apex court in November 2009, had issued contempt notice to Bhushan for allegedly casting aspersions on some sitting and former top court judges in an interview to a news magazine.
-The matter is pending in the apex court and as per the record available on the top court's website, the case was last heard in May 2012.
+The matter which was not heard by the apex court as per the record available on the top court's website since May 2012 is now listed for hearing on July 24.
+The pending contempt matter of 2009 against Bhushan will also be heard by a bench headed by Justice Mishra on Friday as per the list of business of July 24, uploaded on the apex court website.

 ALSO READ